d-lampt/Climate-Analysis/README.md

 #Climate analydis toolkit

-This is a repository containing code for analyus of climate data.
+This is a repository containing code for analysis of climate data.